cassidycodes/cassidy.codes/content/blog/2015-10-06-video-glitch-art-in-ruby.md

 date = "2015-10-06"
-title = "Video Glitch Art in Ruby" slug = "2015/10/06/video-glitch-art-in-ruby"
+title = "Video Glitch Art in Ruby" slug = "2015/10/06/video-glitch-art-in-ruby" description = "I gave a talk on creating video glitch art in Ruby.
+Here are my speaker notes and some videos."
 +++

 This is the text from a talk about my video glitch work on Fido's [Mobile Music Video](http://mobilemusicvideo.ca).
 Credit for making this kind of work so fun goes to [UCNV](https://github.com/ucnv/aviglitch) for creating the AviGlitch Gem.